 Stiff opposition to that language forced it to be removed late in the process, even though supporters said the attorney general already has that power, as evidenced by changes Attorney General Mark Brnovich’s office made to a renewable energy initiative’s description last year.

-DISCLOSURE: Hopewell Fund, which funds The Newsroom network that publishes Arizona Mirror, advocated for the defeat SB1451.
-Hopewell Fund fiscally sponsors many unconnected projects, including The Newsroom, as part of its work “helping donors, social entrepreneurs, and other changemakers quickly launch new, innovative social change projects.”
-The Newsroom and Arizona Mirror retain full editorial independence.
+DISCLOSURE: Hopewell Fund advocated for the defeat SB1451.
+Hopewell Fund fiscally sponsors many unconnected projects, including States Newsroom, as part of its work “helping donors, social entrepreneurs, and other changemakers quickly launch new, innovative social change projects.”
+States Newsroom and Arizona Mirror retain full editorial independence.